Empire: Characteristics

-There are two main ways to establish and maintain an imperial political structure: (i) as a territorial empire of direct conquest and control with force or (ii) as a coercive, hegemonic empire of indirect conquest and control with power.
+Many empires were the result of military conquest, incorporating the vanquished states into a political union, but imperial hegemony can be established in other ways.
+According to Edward Luttwak, there are two main ways to establish and maintain an imperial political structure: (i) as a territorial empire of direct conquest and control by force or (ii) as a coercive, hegemonic empire of indirect control.
 The former method provides greater tribute and direct political control, yet limits further expansion because it absorbs military forces to fixed garrisons.
 The latter method provides less tribute and indirect control, but avails military forces for further expansion.

-Territorial empires (e.g. the Macedonian Empire and Byzantine Empire) tend to be contiguous areas.
-The term, on occasion, has been applied to maritime republics or thalassocracies (e.g. the Athenian and British empires) with looser structures and more scattered territories, often consisting of many islands and other forms of possessions which required the creation and maintenance of a powerful navy.
+Empires can expand by both land and sea.
+Territorial empires (e.g. the Macedonian Empire and Byzantine Empire) tend to be contiguous areas extending directly outwards from the original frontier.
+The terrestrial empire's maritime analogue is the thalassocracy, an empire composed of islands and coasts which are accessible to its terrestrial homeland, such as the Athenian-dominated Delian League and British empires) with looser structures and more scattered territories, often consisting of many islands and other forms of possessions which required the creation and maintenance of a powerful navy.

+The Athenian Empire, the Roman Empire, and the British Empire developed at least in part under elective auspices.
 Empires such as the Holy Roman Empire also came together by electing the emperor with votes from member realms through the Imperial election.
+The Empire of Brazil declared itself an empire after separating from the Portuguese Empire in 1822.
+France has twice transitioned from being called the French Republic to being called the French Empire while it retained an overseas empire.
+Europeans began applying the designation of "empire" to non-European monarchies, such as the Qing Empire and the Mughal Empire, as well as the Maratha Confederacy, eventually leading to the looser denotations applicable to any political structure meeting their criteria of "imperium".
+Some monarchies styled themselves as having greater size, scope, and power than the territorial, politico-military, and economic facts support.
+As a consequence, some monarchs assumed the title of "emperor" (or its corresponding translation, tsar, empereur, kaiser, shah etc.) and renamed their states as "The Empire of ..."